hacker65536/myit/openldap/deploy-ldapsrv-on-aws.md

 - -D binddn

 >Use the Distinguished Name binddn to bind to the LDAP directory.
 For SASL binds, the server is expected to ignore this value.

+- -b searchbase

+>Use searchbase as the starting point for the search instead of the default.